Evolution in Four Dimensions, revised edition

 Illustrated by Anna Zeligowski

-• epigenetic (or non-DNA cellular transmission of traits)
+Epigenetic (or non-DNA cellular transmission of traits)

-• symbolic (transmission through language and other forms of symbolic communication)
+Symbolic (transmission through language and other forms of symbolic communication)

 Jablonka and Lamb present a richer, more complex view of evolution than that offered by the gene-based Modern Synthesis, arguing that induced and acquired changes also play a role.
-Their lucid and accessible text is accompanied by artist-physician Anna Zeligowski's lively drawings, which humorously and effectively illustrate the authors' points.
+Their lucid and accessible text is accompanied by lively drawings, and each chapter ends with a dialogue in which the authors refine their arguments against the vigorous skepticism of the fictional “I.M.” (for Ipcha Mistabra—Aramaic for “the opposite conjecture”).

 Eva Jablonka is Professor at Tel-Aviv University.
 She is the coauthor of Evolution in Four Dimensions: Genetic, Epigenetic, Behavioral, and Symbolic Variation in the History of Life and the coeditor of Transformations of Lamarckism: From Subtle Fluids to Molecular Biology, both published by the MIT Press.